View this document as: a single page | multiple pages.

 Relying Party (RP)

 The RP processes assertions from the IdP and provides the service that the subscriber is trying to access.
-Unlike in a direct authentication model, the RP does not provide the verifier function to authenticators tied to the subscriber account.
+Unlike in a direct authentication model, the RP does not provide the verifier function to authenticators that are tied to the subscriber account.

 In some systems, this is also known as the service provider (SP).